ibm-cloud-docs/power-iaas-cli-plugin/before-you-begin.md

 3. Log in to the [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/login){: external}.

-    The power-iaas command-line plug-in uses the region that `ibmcloud login` targets to determine the {{site.data.keyword.powerSys_notm}} endpoint.
-For example, to use the {{site.data.keyword.powerSys_notm}} endpoint `https://cloud.ibm.com` you must use the `ibmcloud login -a https://cloud.ibm.com` command to target the `us-east` region.
+    The power-iaas command-line plug-in uses the region that `ibmcloud login` targets to determine the IBM {{site.data.keyword.powerSys_notm}} endpoint.
+For example, to use the IBM {{site.data.keyword.powerSys_notm}} endpoint `https://cloud.ibm.com` you must use the `ibmcloud login -a https://cloud.ibm.com` command to target the `us-east` region.
 If you have a federated account, use the following command:

     ```bash
     ibmcloud login -a https://cloud.ibm.com -sso